ric2b/Vivaldi-browser/chromium/chrome/browser/xsurface/README.md

 data driven.

 Note that this location defines mostly just the interfaces for this feature.
-The bulk of the actual implemnetation is provided by downstream.
+The bulk of the actual implementation is provided by downstream.
 This means that changes to these interfaces will likely cause downstream build failures.
 Please do not TBR changes through without engaging OWNERS.